-The other major growth catalyst for San Juan Basin would be if the trust’s oil and gas properties produced for longer than is currently expected.
+The other major growth catalyst for San Juan Basin would be if the trust’s oil and gas properties are produced for longer than expected.
 San Juan Basin is not exactly sure of the lifespan of the trust.
 It has hired independent petroleum engineers, who conservatively estimated that the trust is likely to continue to produce for at least another 10-15 years.

 These two factors will determine whether San Juan Basin is a good investment.
 The trust is not permitted to engage in any business activity, which includes using any portion of the trust estate to acquire additional properties.

 The suspension of distributions for several months is a stern reminder that distributions are not a guarantee from the trust.
 Royalty trusts like San Juan Basin are essentially bets on commodity prices, which will be the major determining factor as to whether the distribution is sustainable.

 As a trust, San Juan Basin’s distributions are classified as royalty income.
 Distributions are considered ordinary income, and are taxed at the individual’s marginal tax rate.
 Since gas prices are so important to royalty trusts’ cash flow, it is no surprise that San Juan Basin’s dividends have declined when gas prices have declined, such as from 2014 to 2016 and again in 2020.